 In Som Mittal vs Govt. of Karnataka (2008), the Apex Court has observed that it has become a trend to rope in all relatives including aged grandmothers, uncles, aunts, unmarried sisters etc. Expressing their concern, the apex court has stated that sometimes the unmarried sisters have to go to jail which reduces their chances of getting married.

-In Jasbir Kaur vs State of Haryana (1990) too, the P&H HC has observed a tendency of including all family members’ names in 498a FIR.
-Similar observations came in from Madhya Pradesh HC in Shrikant Tamrakar and ors vs State of MP and ors (case #2112 of 2015) and also in Swapnil and ors vs State of MP (2014).
+In Jasbir Kaur vs the State of Haryana (1990) too, the P&H HC has observed a tendency of including all family members’ names in 498a FIR.
+Similar observations came in from Madhya Pradesh HC in Shrikant Tamrakar and others vs State of MP and ors (case #2112 of 2015) and also in Swapnil and ors vs State of MP (2014).

 498a Complaint filed over ego clashes